(Note that this was pushed back a bit from last week, thanks to the email from IF-X. And, once again, OMG YAAAAAY!!!)

 When I say "weirder" adaptations of Alice in Wonderland, I mean probably weirder.
 I'm really not all that jazzed about "Tim Burton in Wonderland" though some of the nonhuman character designs are a lot of fun.
 (Honestly, this looks like the kind of movie Tim Burton could make in his sleep now, and as Sam Adams mentioned in this recent AVQ&A, it's very sad that in the last few years, Burton has "managed to rid his work of anything vaguely inventive or personal while still keeping up the facade of being the goth kid who sits alone at lunch.")

+There is something about Lewis Carroll's Alice books that makes people want to do adaptations that play hard and loose with the source material.
 I'm limiting myself to five today, though I can certainly think of more (for example, you can't technically say that "Lost" and "The Matrix" AREN'T adaptations -however loose- of "Alice" can you?)

 This is certainly not the first Disney take on Wonderland.
 But while everyone knows the 50's "Alice", and Disney fans are generally aware of the early "Alice' shorts, one Disney take has faded into obscurity.
 In the year 1990-ish, the Disney Channel announced a new series for young children.
 This was around the same time Disney/MGM Studios was still in use as a working television/film/animation studio and was essentially the Disney Channel's headquarters.
 A massive set was built upon a soundstage in the Studios, and the series "Adventures in Wonderland" was born: